epignatelli/scalable-recognition-with-a-vocabulary-tree/README.md

 The code provided in this repository has been developed for teaching purposes at the Imperial College London.
 It is part of the _Computer Vision Day_ of the Business School Executive Education Program for _Sberbank_.

-### Acknowledgements
-The authors acknowledge the Executive Education of the Business School at the Imperial College for the support.
-We thank Professor Anil Bharath of the Department of Bioengineering for the guidance and the opportunity of being part of the _Computer Vision Day_.
-Thanks to Kai Arulkumaran and to Stathi Fotiadis for the feedback before the session and the assistance in teaching the session.

-### Scalable recognition with a vocabulary tree

-**Abstract**
-> A recognition scheme that scales efficiently to a large number of objects is presented.
-The efficiency and quality is exhibited in a live demonstration that recognizes CD-covers from a database of 40000 images of popular music CD’s.
-The scheme builds upon popular techniques of indexing descriptors extracted from local regions, and is robust to background clutter and occlusion.
-The local region descriptors are hierarchically quantized in a vocabulary tree.
-The vocabulary tree allows a larger and more discriminatory vocabulary to be used efficiently, which we show experimentally leads to a dramatic improvement in retrieval quality.
-The most significant property of the scheme is that the tree directly defines the quantization.
-The quantization and the indexing are therefore fully integrated, essentially being one and the same.
-The recognition quality is evaluated through retrieval on a database with ground truth, showing the power of the vocabulary tree approach, going as high as 1 million images.

 ## Getting started

-This repository provide a python implementation of the paper above.

 #### 1. Install the conda environment
    A. If you are on windows